seattleio/seattleio.github.com/_posts/2013-08-14-seattlewiki.md

 The wiki is maintained by [Code for Seattle](http://codeforseattle.org) (which I am also involved in as an organizer).
 The goal of SeattleWiki is for residents of Seattle to use it as a resource to find and share hyperlocal information.
 The content, with a Creative Commons license, can then be used by any organization creating apps around local information.

 Any news organization can use SeattleWiki as their open reporter's notebook.
 Any locally-focused programmers can help populate content and use it in their apps via the wiki's awesome API.
+SeattleWiki is an instance of [LocalWiki](http://localwiki.org), excellent wiki software designed for documenting a city.

 Cities need a collaborative resource for maintaining local knowledge.
 The more organizations that use SeattleWiki as a knowledge base for their work, the more everyone benefits.